permaweb/arx/README.md

 ### CLI

-By default the cli use turbo from ardrive, turbo allows you to purchase upload credits to use to provision your data on Arweave.
-Currently, turbo supports AR, SOL, ETH, and POL.
-You can also purchase credits using Fiat at app.ardrive.io.
+By default, the `arx` cli points to the turbo bundle service from ardrive (https://turbo.ardrive.io), the turbo bundle service allows you to purchase "upload credits" called "turbo credits" to use to upload your data to the Arweave Storage Network.
+Currently, turbo bundle service supports AR, SOL, ETH, and POL as funding sources.
+You can also purchase "turbo credits" using Fiat at https://app.ardrive.io.

 #### Token names